 Academic coursework as part of an approved curriculum, for example, as part of mental/behavioral/physical healthcare courses.

-Therapy and counseling services provided through appropriately trained and licensed healthcare and mental health providers on campus, such as in the Counseling Center, PERCH, or Student Health Services.
+Therapy and counseling services provided through appropriately trained and licensed healthcare and mental health providers on campus, such as in the Counseling Center or Student Health Services.
 Additional approval from the Dean, Program Director, and ongoing participation in the Brooks College of Health Scholars with Collars Program to ensure compliance with program policies, standards, and ongoing clinical supervision is required

-To qualify as an approved therapy animal under this section, both the handler and the animal must be approved through Environmental Health and Safety.Exclusion of Animals from University Premises
+To qualify as an approved therapy animal under this section, both the handler and the animal must be approved through Environmental Health and Safety.

+ADDITIONAL INFORMATION

+Conflicting Disabilities

+Allergies and fear of animals are not valid reasons for denying access or refusing service to an individual with a service animal or denying an employee permission to have an animal in the workplace if it is otherwise a reasonable accommodation.
+However, some individuals may have an allergic reaction to animals that is substantial enough to qualify as a disability.
+A student with such an allergy should request assistance from Student Accessibility Services.
+All others should contact the University’s ADA Compliance Office.

+Exclusion of Animals from University Premises

 Any animal that would otherwise be permitted on University premises pursuant to this Regulation may be excluded or removed if it violates this Regulation, is out of control, not housebroken, or poses a direct threat to the health or safety of others.